dotmailer/dotmailer-magento2-extension-sms/README.md

 This module features an option to enable international telephone number validation.
 Our supporting code uses a version of the [International Telephone Input](https://github.com/jackocnr/intl-tel-input) JavaScript plugin.
 We've also borrowed some components from this [MaxMage Magento module](https://github.com/MaxMage/international-telephone-input).
 Kudos and thanks!

 ## Changelog

+### 2.0.0

+##### Bug fixes
+- We updated our `customer_account_create.xml` layout to remove a hard dependency on `Magento_LoginAsCustomerAssistance`.
+- We restored a missing default value for the SMS Subscribers list.
+- We fixed a bug with broken checkouts for orders without a status.
+- We fixed a JS bug at checkout relating to our `telephoneValidatorCheckout` mixin.

 ### 1.7.2